 STRUCTURE MAKES A BIG DIFFERENCE

 First, every LP record master is engraved using an LP cutting lathe’s cutter head.
-The Amber and Purple moving coil (MC) cartridges are designed to reproduce music via a mechanism that emulates the LP cutting lathe’s cutter head, of course, however, with a diamond stylus that tracks the record grooves’ faces, rather than with a diamond chisel for cutting the grooves into the vinyl.
+The Amber and Rose moving coil (MC) cartridges are designed to reproduce music via a mechanism that emulates the LP cutting lathe’s cutter head, of course, however, with a diamond stylus that tracks the record grooves’ faces, rather than with a diamond chisel for cutting the grooves into the vinyl.

 Third, iron is about nine times heavier than polycarbonate, so a conventional iron bobbin reacts with far less agility to the musical grooves of a vinyl record than one made of hollow polycarbonate.

 Fourth, as a cantilever moves along the vinyl’s grooves, it needs a pivot.
 Conventional MC cartridges’ coils are located near the pivot because of their heavy moving mass.
-Because of its lighter moving mass, relative to conventional MC cartridges, the Allnic Amber and Purples’s coils are nearer to the diamond stylus.
-The result for the Amber and Purple is increased coil vibration capability and, therefore, more detailed audio reproduction.
+Because of its lighter moving mass, relative to conventional MC cartridges, the Allnic Amber and Rose’s coils are nearer to the diamond stylus.
+The result for the Amber and Rose is increased coil vibration capability and, therefore, more detailed audio reproduction.

-The Amber and Purple also feature:
+The Amber and Rose also feature:

 • A new rubber damper developed by Allnic